quicwg/multipath/draft-ietf-quic-multipath.md

 calculated by combining the packet protection IV with the packet number and with the path identifier.

-The path ID for 1-RTT packets is the sequence number of of {{QUIC-TRANSPORT}}, or zero if the Connection ID is zero-length.
+The path ID for 1-RTT packets is the sequence number of {{QUIC-TRANSPORT}}, or zero if the Connection ID is zero-length.  {{Section 19 of QUIC-TRANSPORT}}
-{{Section 19 of QUIC-TRANSPORT}} encodes the Connection ID Sequence Number as a variable-length integer, allowing values up to 2^62-1;
-in this specification a range of less than 2^32-1 values MUST be used before updating the packet protection key.
+encodes the Connection ID Sequence Number as a variable-length integer, allowing values up to 2^62-1; in this specification a range of less than 2^32-1 values MUST be used before updating the packet protection key.

 To calculate the nonce, a 96 bit path-and-packet-number is composed of the 32 bit Connection ID Sequence Number in byte order, two zero bits,